Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2750 Gold
 - Shortsword

 **Poison Loaded**: The first attack with _Serpent's Fang_ each turn deals 2d6 additional poision damage.

 **Shield Reaver**: When you hit an attack with _Serpent's Fang_ you can choose to inject venom to your for, giving them cramps in their arms.
-The target must succeed a constitution saving throw (dc: 15) or drop anything in their arms.
+The target must succeed a constitution saving throw (Dc= 10 + proficiency bonus + dexterity modifier) or drop anything in their arms.

 _You gain +2 to attack and damage rolls using this weapon_